ocupop/hawaiitax/src/_staff/scott-strimling-cpa.md

 name: 'Scott Strimling, CPA'
 job_title: CFO
 bio_html: >-
-  <p>Scott has proven is adept quality in streamlining financial process,
+  <p>Scott has proven his adept quality in streamlining financial process,
   enhancing productivity levels, and introducing process improvements.
 Coming to The Hawaii Group from the digital courseware company, Toolwire Inc., Scott provided leadership to the finance organization and management team in all